FREE Learning - The Great Steel Debate

 Which Is Right For You?

-Carbon steel vs. Stainless steel for your Custom Knife?
+Carbon or Stainless steel for your Custom Knife?
 Why is one better or worse than the other for my knife design?
 Why do some people have a preference?
 The debate has raged for decades as to which is better, carbon steel or stainless for custom knifemaking.
 I don't know the answer for you personally, which is why I make both stainless and Carbon steel knives!
 But maybe we can explore some facts here.
 We'll explore these questions here and rather than try to defend one side or the other, just try to explain the facts and fallacies that both sides stand on in this argument.

 Simple Carbon Steels--

 When the carbon content of simple steels gets over 1%, the hardening process can result in an extremely hard blade around 65-66 HRC or even harder.
 In Japan, due to low alloying, and careful heat treating, the carbide and grain structure of these steels is extremely fine.
 This is the trademark of carbon steel Japanese knives.
-Very high working hardness and thin, acutely sharpened edges make these knives feel and cut like lasers!
+Very high working hardness and thin, acutely ground, KEENLY sharpened edges make these knives feel and cut like lasers!
 This combination of geometry, hardness, thinness, and acute edges is the epitome of cutting, and many makers in the west are just catching up!

 Another subclass of steel is referred to as Alloy Steel.
 The alloying elements are a bit higher in these steels, and can include molybdenum, manganese, nickel, vanadium, cobalt, and chromium, among other elements.
 These alloys help to make a stronger steel that will harden without the shock of a water quench, and with better edge retention.
 They still need special care to prevent corrosion.
 These steels include 5160, 15N20, and 52100, among many others.
 52100 particularly among this group, at 1% carbon and 1.5% chromium, is one of the toughest, finest grained alloy steels available.